🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 To know if it’s true labor, it has to be opening your cervix.

-Usually, that means they get close together and more painful.
+Usually, that means they get close together and more painful, usually with a few more of these symptoms.

 Just what you wanted, right?